rjbs/imap-extensions-suggestions/draft-ietf-mailmaint-imap-extensions-suggestions.md

 ## REPLACE, RFC 8508

-The REPLACE command provides a way to atomically replace one message with another, combining an append and single-message expunge.
+The {{?REPLACE=RFC8508}} command provides a way to atomically replace one message with another, combining an append and single-message expunge.
 It's primarily used for managing draft messages, but can also be used for editing messages "in place" in other ways.

 Use of the REPLACE command eliminates the possibility of appending without deleting message.
 Also, because there's no intermediate state, a REPLACE